Services provided

 Administration of allergy vaccines by injections carries the risk of eliciting an allergic reaction.
 This reaction has a relatively low incidence but if it were to occur, it could be severe, including the risk of death.

 Such a severe reaction is known as an anaphylactic reaction.
-While deaths after allergy shots are rare, there are some cases reported in the literature, mostly in asthmatic patients.
+While deaths after allergy shots are not frequent, there are reported cases in the literature, mostly in asthmatic patients.

 SLIT has the unique characteristic of being very safe.
-To this date, no severe reaction has been reported following the administration of Sublingual Immunotherapy and there are no known cases of mortality.
+To this date, there are no known cases of mortality reported after the administration of Sublingual Immunotherapy.

-While it is very important that administration of SLIT is very safe, it would be of no practical significance if it was not, at the same time, a useful treatment modality.
+While it is very important that administration of SLIT is very safe, it would be of no practical significance if it was not, at the same time, a useful and efficacious treatment modality.

-The results of many well-done clinical studies point to the fact that SLIT works and works very well.
+The results of many well-done clinical studies point to the fact that SLIT works, and works very well.
 The amount of evidence is overwhelming.
-The huge body of published literature mentioned above includes many articles that demonstrate the usefulness of this treatment modality (SLIT) on different expressions of allergies like: Nasal allergies, Allergic conjunctivitis, Asthma, Urticaria.
+The huge body of published literature includes many articles that demonstrate the usefulness of this treatment modality (SLIT) on different expressions of allergies like: Nasal allergies, Allergic conjunctivitis, Asthma, Urticaria.

-Young children may also suffer from severe allergies, and the quality of life may become significantly affected by the presence of cough, nasal obstruction, migraines, skin rash or asthma.
+Young children may also suffer from allergies, even severe.
+The child’s quality of life may become significantly affected by the presence of cough, nasal obstruction, migraines, skin rash or asthma.
 Children as young as 2 years of age can easily receive SLIT.

 For information on asthma, the asthmatic child, the child that requires sporadic use of a nebulizer or inhaler or that has only isolated symptoms suggestive of inflamed lower airway click here.